 A social media strategy is not an easy play if you don’t use a social media collaboration tool.
-It needs a lot of tuning to post content successfully.
+It needs a lot of fine-tuning to post content successfully.

 How?
 Let’s take a look at publishing just one post.

-The whole of the marketing team has to sit together to decide on the priorities that ought to be promoted on social media.
+The whole marketing team has to sit together to decide on the priorities that ought to be promoted on social media.
 Once that’s done, you need to brainstorm an out-of-the-box idea.

 After that, you have to discuss it with your Copywriter and come up with witty two-liners for the caption.
 You should also coordinate with the Graphic Designer to design pixel-perfect creatives for the post.